It’s been years since the last theatrical Batman spoof movie came

 exploding with personality at the same time, and it’s just a perfect fusion.

-Truthfully, I never thought a Batman, that’s basically just an animated brick,
+Truthfully, I never thought a Batman, who's basically just an animated brick,

 could be this entertaining and multilayered all at once.
 Then it hit me, these